MDA-Courtyard/RespiRate/README.md

 If you have selected a region on a mouse that is not suitable for respiratory measurements, such as a region in which the camera is out of focus, the program will stop running with a warning.

 <br><br><br><br>
+## Advanced
+You may also download the source code and run RespiRate directly from Python 3.
+Install the dependencies listed in BUILDING.md and open a command prompt in the same location as the source, then start it with `python RespiRate.py`.

+<br><br><br><br>
 ## Licensing